 Note: one of the keys to rhythm guitar mastery is hearing the difference between truly tight rhythm guitar playing and playing that is not very tight.

 How well can you do this now?
 Test yourself in this rhythm guitar skills assessment.

 If you don’t already know how to correctly practice these elements of tight rhythm guitar playing, get a good teacher to help you.

 3. Practice Playing Rhythm Guitar For Real-Life Situations

-2. They falsely assume that their real-life playing skills will “develop on their own” as they simply play guitar more.To learn how you should practice your rhythm guitar riffs to prepare for real-life playing, read this article about playing guitar live.
+- They assume that their real-life playing skills will “develop on their own” as they simply play guitar more.
+(This almost never happens.)

 4. Learn How To Separate Your Picking Hand From Your Fretting Hand